Fortress mulls options after Morrisons agrees rival CD&R takeover | Business

 Shares in Morrisons jumped above the level of an agreed takeover offer from U.S. private equity group Clayton, Dubilier & Rice (CD&R) on Friday, indicating a protracted bid battle for the British supermarket group may yet have further to run.

 The UK's fourth-largest grocer is the subject of the most high-profile deal amid a raft of bids and counter bids playing out in Britain, reflecting private equity's appetite for UK Plc.
-Late on Thursday, Morrisons said its board would unanimously recommend CD&R's 285 pence a share offer worth 7 billion pounds ($9.5 billion) and drop its previous recommendation for a 6.7 billion pound bid from a consortium led by the SoftBank - owned Fortress Investment Group.
+The latest twist in the saga came late Thursday when Bradford, northern England, based Morrisons said its board would unanimously recommend CD&R's 285 pence a share offer worth 7 billion pounds ($9.5 billion) and drop its previous recommendation for a 6.7 billion pound bid from a consortium led by SoftBank owned Fortress Investment Group.

-Were Fortress to return, the Takeover Panel, which governs deals in the UK, could instigate an auction process.
+If Fortress remains keen it is also possible the Takeover Panel, which governs deals in the UK, could instigate an auction process.
 Analysts said the Fortress consortium, which also includes Canada Pension Plan Investment Board, Koch Real Estate Investments and Singapore's sovereign wealth fund GIC, certainly has the firepower to go higher.

-The question remains however whether it could return with a higher bid without needing significant asset sales.
-Morrisons, which has more than 110,000 staff, is unique among British supermarkets in making half of the fresh food it sells.
-It owns meat and fish processing sites and even its own fishing trawler.
+The question remains however whether it can make a return on its investment at a higher level without needing significant asset sales.
+Morrisons, which has more than 110,000 staff and a largely freehold store estate, is unique among British supermarkets in making half of the fresh food it sells.
+It owns meat and fish processing sites and even its own trawler.

 Analysts have speculated that Amazon, which has a partnership deal with Morrisons, could also still enter the fray, though most believe it would have done so by now if interested.
-TESCO OLD BOYS
+TESCO FRIENDS REUNITED

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)